ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * the ability to associate deadlines with messages, for applications that care about timing;
 * the ability to provide control of reliability, choosing which messages to retransmit when there is packet loss, and how best to make use of the data that arrived;
-* the ability to manage dependencies between messages, when the transport system could decide to not deliver a message, either following packet loss or because it has missed a deadline.
+* the ability to manage dependencies between messages, when the Transport System could decide to not deliver a message, either following packet loss or because it has missed a deadline.
 In particular, this can avoid (re-)sending data that relies on a previous transmission that was never received.
 * the ability to automatically assign messages and connections to underlying transport connections to utilize multi-streaming and pooled connections.

 Allowing applications to interact with messages is backwards-compatible with existings protocols and APIs, as it does not change the wire format of any protocol.
 Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.
 For protocols which natively use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.